Skip to content

 Real-life projects from day one

-Through project-based learning and working in partnership with industry you will create and contribute solutions to some of the biggest challenges facing the 21st Century and be equipped with the skills employers need from future engineers.
+Through project-based learning and working in partnership with industry you’ll create and contribute solutions to some of the biggest challenges facing the 21st Century and be equipped with the skills employers need from future engineers.

 Overview

-This exciting general engineering degree bridges many disciplines of engineering, including mechanical, electrical and electronic, civil, environmental, and product design.
+This practical general engineering (honours) degree bridges many disciplines of engineering, including mechanical, electrical and electronic, civil, environmental, and product design.
 TEDI-London’s aim is to develop professional engineers who are equipped with skills for the future job market.

-Projects will be developed around key themes such as smart cities, sustainability, user-centred design and manufacturing.
-These projects will be real-life industry challenges and will be co-designed and co-delivered with employers.
+Projects are developed around key themes such as smart cities, sustainability, user-centred design and manufacturing.
+These projects will be real-life industry challenges, co-designed with industry and community partners.

 This interdisciplinary programme is ideal if you’re interested in all aspects of engineering and don’t want to decide on a specific discipline.
-The skills and knowledge you will gain are equally applicable to systems, products and processes across engineering.
+The skills and knowledge you’ll gain are equally applicable to systems, products and processes across engineering.

 Course content

 The Global Design Engineering BEng/MEng will comprise the following compulsory (core) modules.
-There are no optional modules.
+There are no optional modules and all modules are subject to change.

 You can choose to just study this first year content by taking the Certificate of Higher Education in Global Design Engineering.

-Students work in our ‘makerspaces’, both individually and in groups, to research, design and create conceptual designs, or artefacts and prototypes.
-You will be guided through the project and problem-based learning approach through tutorials that provide the opportunity to discuss challenges associated with the projects and share your ideas and learn from each other.
+You’ll work hands-on in our ‘makerspaces’, both individually and in groups, to research, design and create conceptual designs, or artefacts and prototypes.
+You’ll be guided through the project and problem-based learning approach through tutorials that provide the opportunity to discuss challenges associated with the projects and share your ideas and learn from each other.

 Teaching comprises workshops, masterclasses, group discussions and practical sessions in the makerspaces.
 This is supported by individual theoretical study through our online learning environment.

-Student assessment is a mixture of group project reports, individual reports, pitches, presentations, demonstrations, short videos and posters.
-There will also be two open book examinations at the end of each year.
+Assessment is a mixture of group project reports, individual reports, pitches, presentations, demonstrations, short videos and posters.
+There will also be two open book examinations at the end of each of your first two years.

 Study modes

-CHOICE OF TWO START DATES: Whilst our courses start in September, we offer a second later intake too in January to give you the chance to study the same programme on a different timescale.
+CHOICE OF TWO START DATES: Whilst our courses start in September, we offer a second intake in January to give you the chance to study the same programme on a different timescale.

 It’s a great opportunity if you’ve missed the September deadline and don’t want to wait until the following year, or are rethinking your options for study.
-Please note our second intake is for full-time study only.
+Please note our second intake is intensive for the first semester, and you’ll also attend a mandatory Summer School in the July of your first year.

 Industry skills